-Any structure that is either listed on the State and National Register of Historic Places, or is eligible for inclusion in the State or and National Register of Historic Places under 36 CFR §63.1or structures on the Town Historic Register.
+Any structure that is either listed on the National Register of Historic Places, or is eligible for inclusion in the National Register of Historic Places under 36 CFR §63.1.

 ILLEGALLY EXCESSIVE RF RADIATION or ILLEGALLY EXCESSIVE RADIATION

 RF radiation emissions at levels that exceed the legally permissible limits set forth within 47 CFR §1.1310(e)(1), Table 1 Sections (i) and (ii), as made applicable pursuant to 47 CFR §1.1310(e)(3).